Court Procedure in Cases About Children

 If you only want to apply for a child arrangements order (but not specific issue or prohibited steps orders) and you fall into one of the following categories, you also do not need special permission:

-On the day after issuing the application a “gatekeeper” judge will look at your application form and see if anything urgent needs to be done and allocate the case to a level of judge in the Family Court, which may be lay magistrates.
+On the day after issuing the application a “gatekeeper” judge should look at your application form and see if anything urgent needs to be done and allocate the case to a level of judge in the Family Court, which may be lay magistrates.

 The papers are then either